Sadyr Japarov: Second Kyrgyz Revolution and the 2010 election

+Attempted White House seizure and kidnapping of Issyk-Kul Region akim

 During one of the rallies for the nationalization of the Kumtor Gold Mine in the fall of 2012, the protesters attempted to take over the White House in Bishkek.

+While Japarov, in a bulletproof vest and with weapons, entered the parliament, his allies, deputies, Mamytov and Tashiev, led people to storm the parliamentary fence.
+They had a large arsenal with them: automatic pistols, Makarov pistols, hunting carbines with hundreds of rounds, metal crowbars, stones and knives.

 Tashiev and Japarov were both charged under Article 295 of the Criminal Code of the Kyrgyz Republic "Forcible seizure of power or forcible retention of power."
 In March 2013, the Pervomaisky District Court of Bishkek found them guilty and sentenced them to one year and six months in prison.
 But in June 2013, the Bishkek City Court acquitted the politicians and released them in the courtroom.

+After one of these rallies in May 2013, residents of Issyk-Kul villages seized an electrical substation and de-energized a gold mining enterprise.
+At the same time, unknown people extorted $3 million from the manager of the Canadian Centerra in exchange for stopping the rallies.

 On 27 June 2013, during the protests against Kumtor in Karakol, the protesters tried to kidnap the akim of the region Emilbek Kaptagaev and take him hostage.
 The Kyrgyz authorities accused Japarov and Kubanychbek Kadyrov of organizing the plan.
-The protest leaders were detained, but Japarov, who denied his involvement, fled Kyrgyzstan where he lived for some time in Cyprus.
+The protest leaders were detained, but Japarov, who denied his involvement, fled Kyrgyzstan and lived in Cyprus for some time.

+2017 arrest and imprisonment

 In 2017, Japarov attempted to return to Kyrgyzstan.
 On 25 March 2017, he was detained at the Kyrgyz-Kazakh border.
 In the case of allegedly attempting to kidnap Emilbek Kaptagaev, he was sentenced to 11 years and 6 months in prison.
 While in prison, Japarov founded the political party Mekenchil with Kamchybek Tashiyev.
 Between 2018 and 2019, the party and its supporters grew and organized protests against Japarov's imprisonment.